 8a.
 If step 2a was performed, the EPC GMLC forwards an indication of the result of notification and verification procedure to the 5GC GMLC.

 8b.
 If step 2b was performed, the 5GC+EPC GMLC forwards an indication of the result of notification and verification procedure to the 5GC GMLC.

-9 Steps 24 in clause 6.1.2 are performed.
+9. Steps 24 in clause 6.1.2 are performed.